Yakimych/articles/when-typescript-lies/README.md

 ![An object that cannot be undefined according to the type system is undefined at runtime](https://user-images.githubusercontent.com/5010901/61309132-edcb6e80-a7f1-11e9-9893-b8cf525029be.png)

 What's even more disturbing is that depending on the journey of the `users` through the codebase, it might (or might not) be rather tricky to trace the origin of the error once we encounter the runtime crash.
 For example, in case of an array, the variable can be passed around freely from function call to function call &mdash; not just ignoring, but essentially hiding the problem with the incorrect type, until at some point we finally decide to map over it.
+While this is *totally* normal for JavaScript, where we're used to this kind of stuff and just patiently wait for it to crash in runtime, with TypeScript it's even more annoying, becase of the expectations that the type system is supposed to help deal with exactly such kind of problems.

 ## When TypeScript lies &mdash; JSON.parse()